ompemi/dirq-consumer/README.md

 Python module that provides an easy way to create consumers of "messages" from STOMP-compatible messaging brokers (such as ActiveMQ/Apollo).

-It relays on top of [python-messaging](https://github.com/cern-mig/python-messaging) and [messaging.dirq](https://github.com/cern-mig/python-dirq) (which uses [stompclt](http://mig.web.cern.ch/mig/doc/stompclt.html), which includes a transport independent message abstraction and several message queues/spools to locally store messages.
-It offer a queue system using the underlying filesystem.
+It relays on top of [python-messaging](https://github.com/cern-mig/python-messaging) and [messaging.dirq](https://github.com/cern-mig/python-dirq) (which uses [stompclt](http://mig.web.cern.ch/mig/doc/stompclt.html)).
+These libraries includes a transport independent message abstraction and several message queues/spools to locally store messages, using the underlying filesystem.

 Install
 -----